liquity/bold/README.md

 2. The stablecoins are fully redeemable - users can always swap x BOLD for $x worth of a mix of WETH and LSTs (minus fees), directly with the system.

+3. The system incorporates an adaptive interest rate mechanism, managing the attractiveness and thus the demand for holding and borrowing the stablecoin in a market-driven way.

 Upon  opening a Trove by depositing a viable collateral ERC20, users may issue ("borrow") BOLD tokens such that the collateralization ratio of their Trove remains above the minimum collateral ratio (MCR) for their collateral branch.
 For example, for an MCR of 110%, a user with $10000 worth of WETH in a Trove can issue up to 9090.90 BOLD against it.